jbkimble/portfolios/template.markdown

 ### Projects

 Here are both of my group projects.
 These projects were an opportunity to work on my pairing and teamworks skills as well as expand my ability to solve problems with ruby.
+I enjoyed working with a team and putting our heads together on a problem.
+I learned more about my own working style, areas of strength, and how to approach a problem in a way that leads to success.

 #### Enigma